Using custom Git commands

-Notice that running git commands manually is an advanced technique.
-For most use cases you should use the Native Git checkout offered by Codefresh.
+Manually running Git commands is an advanced technique.
+For most use cases you should use the native Git checkout offered by Codefresh.

-If you want to do complex cloning, you can still use custom clone commands in a freestyle step.
-Notice however that in this case you lose the native Codefresh integration such as git authentication and automatic workdir setup.
+For complex cloning, you can still use custom clone commands in a freestyle step.
+In this case, you lose the native Codefresh integration such as Git authentication and automatic workdir setup.
 Use custom clone commands only as a last resort.

 rm command before the clone step.
-This makes sure that every time the pipeline will run the
+This makes sure that every time the pipeline runs, the

-git clone step will happen in an empty directory.
+git clone step is implemented in an empty directory.
 Otherwise the